brian-j-smith/Mamba.jl/doc/samplers/nuts.rst

 No-U-Turn Sampler (NUTS)
 ------------------------

-Implementation of the NUTS extension :cite:`hoffman:2011:nuts` to Hamiltonian Monte Carlo :cite:`neal:2011:hmc` for simulating autocorrelated draws from a distribution that can be specified up to a constant of proportionality.
+Implementation of the NUTS extension (algorithm 6) :cite:`hoffman:2011:nuts` to Hamiltonian Monte Carlo :cite:`neal:2011:hmc` for simulating autocorrelated draws from a distribution that can be specified up to a constant of proportionality.

 Stand-Alone Functions
 ^^^^^^^^^^^^^^^^^^^^^

 .. function:: nutseps(v::VariateNUTS, fx::Function)

 	Generate an initial value for the step size parameter of the No-U-Turn sampler.
+Parameters are assumed to be continuous and unconstrained.

 	**Arguments**